Apti Alaudinov: Deputy Interior Minister

 A man who criticised local officials and Kadyrov in a YouTube appeal to the Russian President became a target of threats and had to flee to Dagestan.
 In May 2016, his house was burnt down by a group of masked men, and his family was dragged out, put in a car, and thrown under a bridge.
 His wife stated that they threatened the other residents if they reported the matter to anyone.
 Later, the Chechen police cordoned off his village to hunt him down.
 Kadyrov's spokesman denied these reports were true.
 The complainant later publicly apologised to Kadyrov and accused the media of distorting his remarks in his video complaint.
 He again fled to Dagestan in November 2016.
 According to human rights activist Svetlana Gannushkina, he had to flee after Alaudinov, who was then Chechnya's Deputy Interior Minister, threatened to kill him.

-In 2019 Alaudinov was detained in a Kadyrov-administered purge of federalists associated with Ibragim Temirbaev, a now-deposed mayor of Argun, Chechen Republic who was killed in a car accident two years later.
+In 2019, Alaudinov was detained in a Kadyrov-administered purge of federalists associated with Ibragim Temirbaev, a now-deposed mayor of Argun, Chechen Republic who was killed in a car accident two years later.
 After August 2019, Alaudinov absented himself from the Ministry, although he was still paid his salary.
 He later fled to safety in Moscow until March 2022.

-On 26 February 2022, it was reported that General Magomed Tushayev of the 141st had been killed by the Ukrainian Armed Forces along with most of his troops in the Battle of Hostomel.
-On 16 March, Tushayev announced he was alive.
 On 17 March 2022, Ramzan Kadyrov announced he was sending 1,000 troops to fight in the 2022 Russian invasion of Ukraine, and that they would be led by Alaudinov.

 In July 2022, Alaudinov was made secretary of the Chechen Security Council by Kadyrov.

 In September 2022, Alaudinov was appointed commander of the Akhmat volunteer special forces unit.

 On 13 February 2023, Alaudinov was reportedly poisoned by a letter laced with toxin.
 He was discharged from the hospital on 25 February 2023 and returned to the special operation zone in the Ukraine.